-Calendar: lots more Democratic & civic events
+Calendars: more Democratic & civic events

-Below, blue indicates Democratic and progressive events, and orange indicates other civic events.
+The first calendar shows Woodford County Democrats selected events: blue indicates Democratic and progressive events, and orange indicates other civic events.

-Woodford County Democrats are locally controlled and organized, and get very little support from the state and national party, and we make our own decisions: So donations to Woodford County Democrats help Woodford County.
+Woodford County Democrats are locally controlled and organized, and get very little support from the state and national party.
+So your donations support local decisions on Democratic issues, organizing, and candidates, including local and county Democratic candidates and campaigns.
 You can donate instantly to us online by clicking here, or contact us to arrange for cash or check donations.